Tag Archive | how to protect vegetables in cold weather

 Potted plants under cover, warmed by miniature incandescent lights.

 When I calculated the wattages, square foot coverage, and costs, the miniature lights were the most economical option for my purposes.
 Each 100-bulb string provides warmth equivalent to a 40-watt incandescent bulb.
 I also considered heat mats and heat cables.
-Have a look around hardware stores and see what garden centers have available.
+Look around hardware stores and see what garden centers have available.
 Look for ideas online or with mail order companies selling farm, garden, horticultural, or greenhouse supplies.

 Use “indoor/outdoor” products that are safe to use in humid environments.
 Space heaters designed for indoors are not good candidates outdoors.
 If you’re planning a project outside your comfort zone, check with licensed contractors, especially for electrical work.